 Granted, the iPad Mini might not have quite the same impact on home control as the original iPad did for one other reason: control companies have also started adding a lot of exclusive functionality to their touchscreen remotes in the past two years that no standalone tablet can match.
 Control4’s new 7” Portable Touch Screen is just one example, adding two-way intercom capabilities and communication with its new Door Station, which can’t be replicated on the iPad—Mini or otherwise.

 So if Apple’s new toy sparks your desire to do more with your home, in terms of lighting, security, multiroom music, or home theater control, talk to your local custom installer to find out how to integrate your iPad Mini (and iPhone, or even your Android device, for that matter) into a comprehensive home automation system.
 And maybe ask about adding a few dedicated touchscreen remotes to your system, as well.
 It’s not an either/or proposition.

-Related: Apple, apps, custom installer, electronic systems, Home Automation, home control, home tech, Home Technology, home technology experts, Home Theater, iPad, iPad Mini, lighting, Portable Touch Screen, security, smart home apple mini, ipad mini home automation, Home Control app for mini iPad, ipad mini intercom, living with the ipad mini
+Related: Apple, apps, custom installer, electronic systems, Home Automation, home control, home tech, Home Technology, home technology experts, Home Theater, iPad, iPad Mini, lighting, Portable Touch Screen, security, smart home apple mini, ipad mini home automation, control automation with mac mini, control lights with ipad mini